818ajian/doc/notebook/1-GIS/Layout.rst

     offset : numpy array of offset
     tsg : get segment index in Gs from tahe isss :  sub-segment index above Nsmax
+    tgs : get segment index in tahe from self.Gs upnt : get point id index from self.pt iupnt : get point index in self.pt from point id
-    tgs : get segment index in tahe from Gs lsss : list of segments with sub-segment sla : list of all slab names (Nsmax+Nss+1) degree : degree of nodes
+    lsss : list of segments with sub-segment sla : list of all slab names (Nsmax+Nss+1) degree : degree of nodes

-Querying the default file name as simple as :
+Querying the file name associated with the Layout

 .. code:: python